 For the Hardest Test: Golf de Andratx

-Widely considered the most difficult course on the island.
-Championship layout in the southwest with breathtaking scenery and hazards on every hole.
-The 6th is the longest par 5 in Spain at 609 metres.
-Experienced players only — and bring extra balls.
-Green fees approximately €96 to €140 depending on season.
+Widely considered one of the most difficult courses on the island.
+A championship layout in the southwest with breathtaking scenery and hazards on near enough every hole.
+The 6th is the longest par 5 in the whole of Spain at 609 metres.
+Recommended for experienced players, and bring extra balls!

 For the Most Beautiful Setting: Canyamel